schollz/tapedeck/README.md

 8) chew
 9) loss
 10) degradation
+11) reverb
-11) output amp
+12) output amp

-this script is built off the shoulders of many extraordinary feats of ingenuity - this norns engine combines the incredible plugins ported by Mads Kjeldgaard (@madskjeldgaard) ([portedplugins](https://github.com/madskjeldgaard/portedplugins)) which are ported from [Jatin Chowdhury's ChowDSP-VCV-rack project](https://github.com/jatinchowdhury18/ChowDSP-VCV). the key here is Jatin Chowdhury's [open-source code for physical modeling of tape machines](https://github.com/jatinchowdhury18/AnalogTapeModel), which is beautifully detailed [in this paper](dafx2019.bcu.ac.uk/papers/DAFx2019_paper_3.pdf).
+this script is built off the shoulders of many extraordinary feats of ingenuity - this norns engine combines the incredible plugins ported by Mads Kjeldgaard (@madskjeldgaard) ([portedplugins](https://github.com/madskjeldgaard/portedplugins)) which are ported from [Jatin Chowdhury's ChowDSP-VCV-rack project](https://github.com/jatinchowdhury18/ChowDSP-VCV). the key here is Jatin Chowdhury's [open-source code for physical modeling of tape machines](https://github.com/jatinchowdhury18/AnalogTapeModel), which is beautifully detailed [in this paper](dafx2019.bcu.ac.uk/papers/DAFx2019_paper_3.pdf). the reverb is an implementation from [jpcima](https://github.com/jpcima/fverb) of Jon Dattorro's stereo variant of the reverberator ([Journal of the Audio Engineering Society, 1997](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf)).

 a demo (best used with headphones, tape fx begin around 10 seconds):